-- 1. Submit a complete pre-application meeting application form, together with required written and plan information identified in the pre-application meeting submittal checklist form.
-A pre-application fee up to \$1719.25 will be assessed for all applications.
+What is the purpose of a Pre-Application Meeting?
+To familiarize County agencies with a potential application, and to familiarize the applicant with the requirements of the Code, the Comprehensive Development Master Plan and other relevant criteria and procedures.
+A pre-application meeting is not intended to be an exhaustive review of all potential issues. lineeting A pre-application meeting does not bind or preclude the County from enforcing all applicable regulations or from applying regulations in a manner differently than may have been indicated in the pre-application meeting.
+Intended to be informational only and is not an approval in any manner of your proposal.
+What is the application procedure?
+Submit a complete pre-application meeting application form, together with required written and plan information identified in the pre-application meeting submittal checklist form.
+A pre- application fee up to \$1719.25 will be assessed for all applications.
 If the application is located outside of the Miami-Dade County Fire service area, the pre-application fee will be \$1529.25.
-Applications may be filed online at https://energov.miamidade.gov/EnerGov_Prod/SelfService#/ - 2.
+Applications may be filed online at https://energov.miamidade.gov/EnerGov_Prod/SelfService#/ home 2.
 The County will schedule and conduct a pre-application meeting after receipt of your request.
-You will receive an email with meeting details and a link to pay the required fee. - 3.
-At the meeting you will meet with representatives of County agencies who will discuss the proposal with you.
+You will receive an email with meeting details and a link to pay the required fee.
+3. At the meeting you will meet with representatives of County agencies who will discuss the proposal with you.
 The County reviewing agencies include the following among others: RER DERM, RER Platting and Traffic, Miami-Dade Fire Rescue, DPTW and WASD.

-When do meetings take place?

-- Meetings will be every Friday. - Meetings will be scheduled between 10:00 a.m. and 12:00 p.m. - Each meeting will be 30 minutes in duration. - Pre-application forms must be submitted Wednesday by noon for the following week's Friday meeting (subject to availability). - DRI applications require additional review time and will be scheduled two weeks from submittal.

-How long is the Pre-Application Meeting valid?

-A pre-application meeting is valid one (1) year from the date of the conference.
+When do meetings Meetings will be every Friday. take place?
+Meetings will be scheduled between 10:00 a.m. and 12:00 p.m.
+Each meeting will be 30 minutes in duration.
+Pre-application forms must be submitted Wednesday by noon for the following week's Friday meeting (subject to availability). • DRI applications require additional review time and will be scheduled two weeks from submittal.
+How long is the Pre- Application Meeting valid?
+Key things to As you prepare for the pre-application meeting, keep in mind the following: remember • The property you are investigating may have private obligations, such as covenants, conditions and restrictions to which the county is not a party and does not consider in its review. • The more detailed the information submitted for review, the more information staff can provide you on the required type(s) of land use review, more explicit the response can be provided.